 Dolmabahçe Palace was built by Sultan Abdulmecid (1839-1861), the 31st Ottoman Sultan.
 The construction of the palace began on June 13, 1843, and was completed on June 7, 1856 after the completion of the surrounding walls.
 The palace consists of three sections: Imperial Shrine (Government Offices), Ceremonial Hall and Imperial Harem.

 Take care of social distancing while you shopping at coronavirus period

 The Imperial Shrine was dedicated to the administrative affairs of the state, to the private lives of the Imperial Haremi sultan and his family, for the important state ceremonies in the examination room, which was placed between these two sections.

-The " Medhal" Hall at the entrance, the Crystal Stair that serves in connection with the upper floor, has the characteristics of a protocol, the Süfera Hall where foreign ambassadors are hosted and the Red room used by the sultan at the reception of the visitors, this hall has a contemporary decoration.
-The Zülvecheyn Hall on the upper floor serves as an entrance to the apartment reserved exclusively for the sultan in Mabeyn.
+The "Medical" Hall at the entrance, the Crystal Stair that serves in connection with the upper floor, has the characteristics of a protocol, the Sufera Hall where foreign ambassadors are hosted and the Red room used by the sultan at the reception of the visitors, this hall has a contemporary decoration.
+The Zulvecheyn Hall on the upper floor serves as an entrance to the floor reserved exclusively for the Sultan in Mabeyn.
 This section has work and relaxation rooms and a magnificent hammam with Alabaster marble brought from Egypt where the Sultan lives his daily life.
-Also, there is a library, which consists of the books of Caliph Abdülmecid, is located in the same section and is one of the prominent rooms.
+Also, there is a library, which consists of the books of Calipha Abdulmecid, is located in the same section and is one of the prominent rooms.

 On November 10, at 9.05 am every year, life in Turkey stops for a few minutes, mourning the death of the founder of modern Turkey